Wiener schnitzel: Preparation

 In the Nordic countries, Wiener schnitzel is typically also garnished with a slice of anchovy and capers.

-The dish is prepared from veal slices, butterfly cut, about 4 mm in thickness and lightly pounded flat, slightly salted, and rolled in flour, whipped eggs, and bread crumbs.
+The dish is prepared from butterfly-cut veal slices, about 4 mm in thickness and lightly pounded flat, slightly salted, and rolled in flour, whipped eggs, and bread crumbs.
 The bread crumbs must not be pressed into the meat, so that they stay dry and can be "souffléd", enabling the breading to separate from the meat, giving the Schnitzel its characteristic light and puffy texture.
-Finally the Schnitzel is fried in a good proportion of lard or clarified butter at a temperature of 160-170 C until it is golden yellow.
-The Schnitzel must swim in the fat, otherwise it will not cook evenly: the fat cools too much and intrudes into the bread crumbs, moistening them.
+Finally the Schnitzel is fried in lard or clarified butter at a temperature of 160-170 C until it is golden yellow.
+The Schnitzel must swim in the fat or it will not cook evenly: the fat cools too much and intrudes into the bread crumbs, moistening them.
 During the frying the Schnitzel is repeatedly slightly tossed around the pan.
 Also during the frying, fat can be scooped from the pan with a spoon and poured onto the meat.
-The Schnitzel is cooked after it turns golden yellow or brown.

 The dish was traditionally served in Austria with butterhead lettuce tossed with a sweetened vinaigrette dressing, optionally with chopped chives or onions, potato salad, cucumber salad, or parsley potatoes.
 In recent times french fries have become common.

 In the early 20th century, the garnish consisted of capers and anchovies.